-Sunday 2 April 1911 dawned an ordinary day in Edwardian Britain, but has become very important in genealogical terms by being the day that the most detailed census to be released to date was taken.
+Sunday 2 April 1911 dawned an ordinary day in Edwardian Britain, but has become very important in genealogical terms by being the day that the most detailed census to be undertaken up to that time.
 With all the previous censuses the household schedules were destroyed once the details had been transferred into the enumerators’ summary books.
-However for the England & Wales 1911 census both sets of records have been preserved, which means that the census documents filled out in our ancestor’s own handwriting, complete with mistakes, misspellings & some additional comments are available to view online.
-Unfortunately this did not happen for the Scottish 1911 census.
+However for the England & Wales 1911 census both sets of records have been preserved, which means that the census documents as filled out in our ancestor’s own handwriting, complete with mistakes, misspellings & some additional comments are now available.
+Unfortunately the records of the Scottish 1911 census were not preserved.

 The 1911 population of Great Britain & Ireland was 45,370,530 approximately 56% more than fifty years previously.
 This was made up of 17,445,608 males & 18,624,884 females in England & Wales, with a further 2,308,839 males & 2,452,065 females in Scotland.
 Thus the general male/female split at that time was still approximately 48 males for every 52 females.
 The number of people recorded in England, Wales and Scotland with the Reffell surname was just 165, a minuscule proportion of 0.00035% of the total population.
 This consisted of 76 males & 89 females, there being more females in the family than the national average.